 Social mitigation measures.
-The ESMP includes mitigation measures that are meant to avoid or reduce the negative impacts that the project might have on VFD staff, neighboring properties, and community members in Vaslui.
-In relation to demolition and construction works, the social safeguards team will assure that planning activities are sensitive to human health aspects.
-For the purpose of engaging with potentially affected persons, the sub-project will consult with relevant stakeholders, organize public consultations and set-up a grievance mechanism dedicated to the affected parties.
+The ESMP includes mitigation measures that are meant to avoid or reduce the negative impacts that the project might have on AESI and PFD staff, the activity of the PFD relocation in other buildings on the site, neighboring properties, and community members in Pitești.
+In relation to demolition and construction works, the social safeguards team will ensure that planning activities are sensitive to human health and safety aspects.
+For the purpose of engaging with potentially affected persons, the sub-project will consult with relevant stakeholders, organize public consultations and promotoe a grievance mechanism dedicated to the affected parties.